 How does sedation dentistry work?

-A consultation appointment is used to discuss sedation options and a subsequent appointment is scheduled for the actual procedure.
+A consultation appointment is used to discuss sedation options with a board-certified dentist and a subsequent appointment is scheduled for the actual procedure.
 When you present for the sedation appointment, an IV is placed and the sedative is administered.
 The procedure is completed and you are placed in a recovery room to have your vitals monitored.
 Once you are stable, you are escorted home to fully recover.

 Is dental IV sedation safe?